Questions tagged [project-management]

 Brought on to failing project and might lose job

-I work as a backend software developer for a tech company.
+Original Question I work as a backend software developer for a tech company.
 This company has a multi-million dollar project that is at least three years underway.
-The project is supposed to go live this year, and they ...
+The project is supposed to go live ...

 Groger's user avatar